|

 many New Yorker cartoons are verbal witicisms not verbal-visual

 blends.
-Yes, he said, and I'm trying to change that--implying that
+Yes, he said, and I'm trying to change that--implying

 the change has been largely accomplished.
-Well, I dunno: judging
+Well, I dunno:

 from the magazine's cartoon content, I'd say it's pretty much the